Great Plains Birds

 Grasslands

-What we evoke with the very idea of the Great Plains is, of course, extensive grasslands for which it was named.
-The Great Plains is the world’s largest intact grasslands.
-But this is not extensive open space, the grasslands are subdivided by the type of grasses that flourish there: tallgrass, mixed-grass, and shortgrass, corresponding with the amount of moisture in the soil, comprising entirely different species of plants and animals.
+What one pictures with the very idea of the Great Plains is, of course, expansive areas of grasslands for which it was named.
+The Great Plains encompasses the world’s largest area of intact grasslands.
+The grasslands are subdivided by the type of grasses that flourish there: tallgrass, mixed-grass, and shortgrass species, corresponding with the amount of moisture in the soil.
+The soil that supports ‘America’s breadbasket’ – its bean and livestock baskets as well – nourishes the deep-rooted native grasses.
+These roots can be five times as deep as the grass is tall.

-The soil that supports ‘America’s bread basket’ – its bean and livestock basket as well – nourishes the deep-rooted native grasses.
-The root systems of native grasses can be five times as deep as the grass is tall.
-Soil degradation, moisture loss, erosion, and temperature changes have forced farmers and ranchers to change their seasons and methods to keep up with the shifting landscape.
-Audubon has several programs aimed at recovering the native plants and wildlife that keep our soil rich and fertile.
+But climate change is having an impact.
+Soil degradation, moisture loss, erosion, and temperature changes have forced farmers and ranchers to change their methods to keep up with the shifting landscape.
+Audubon has several habitat conservation programs aimed at recovering the native plants and wildlife that keep our soil rich and fertile.

 Grassland Birds